YOU DON’T NEED SIGHT TO BE A VISIONARY

 Apple|PayPal|Proctor & Gamble|Fidelity Investments|Scottish American

-and more, to groups or individual students, or high-profile events where he’s been voted a Top 10 Talk* or ‘Talk of the Day’** such as:
+and more, to groups or individual students, or high-profile events where he’s been voted a Top 10 Talk* or ‘Talk of the Day’** like:

 TED*|TEDxLondon|TEDxMumbai|POPTECH**|CDI Pueblo|Compute Midwest|Imagine Solutions